okuvshynov/experiments/split_model/README.md

 ### Example

-Everything below was tested on Apple M1 and Apple M2.
+Everything below was tested on Apple M1 with 16Gb memory and Apple M2 with 24Gb memory.

 In order to fine-tune llama2 model we need to:
 1. Install dependencies: ```pip install torch sentencepiece```